 - Traction control

-BMW's M performance division souped-up the X5 for 2010, and its drivetrain consists of a twin-turbo 4.4-liter V-8 that makes 555 hp and 500 pounds-feet of torque and uses a six-speed automatic transmission.
+The high-performance X5 M is powered by a twin-turbo 4.4-liter V-8 engine that makes 555 hp and 500 pounds-feet of torque and uses a six-speed automatic transmission.
 Zero to 60 mph comes in 4.5 seconds — quicker than many sports cars.
 As to be expected of a performance offshoot, the X5 M carries unique bumpers, aggressive side sills and highly bolstered sport seats.

-For sharper handling, the X5 M's all-wheel drive gains BMW's Dynamic Performance Control system, which apportions extra power to the outside rear wheel during corners.
+For sharper handling, the X5 M's all-wheel-drive system gains BMW's Dynamic Performance Control, which apportions extra power to the outside rear wheel during corners.
 The X6 is the only other BMW to include this system.
-Changes for 2012 include the addition of an automatic liftgate and an iPod/USB connector as standard equipment.
+Changes for 2013 include the addition of blue-painted M brake calipers, M multifunction seats and optional full-LED headlights.
 Back to top